MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/update-statement-microsoft-access-sql.md

 > [!IMPORTANT]
-> <UL>
-> <LI>
-> <P>UPDATE does not generate a result set.
+- UPDATE does not generate a result set.
 Also, after you update records using an update query, you cannot undo the operation.
-If you want to know which records were updated, first examine the results of a select query that uses the same criteria, and then run the update query.</P>
+If you want to know which records were updated, first examine the results of a select query that uses the same criteria, and then run the update query.
-> <LI>
-> <P>Maintain backup copies of your data at all times.
-If you update the wrong records, you can retrieve them from your backup copies.</P></LI></UL>
+- Maintain backup copies of your data at all times.
+If you update the wrong records, you can retrieve them from your backup copies.